EOEPCA/deployment-guide/docs/building-blocks/openeo-geotrellis.md

 !!! warning
     You must wait for the ZooKeeper deployment to be fully running before deploying openEO Geotrellis.
 This is because it relies on the webhook.

-Provides an API that simplifies connecting to EO cloud back-ends, running on Apache Spark in a Kubernetes environment.

 ```bash
 helm upgrade -i openeo-geotrellis-openeo sparkapplication \